acemonstertoys/bylaws/AMTBylaws.md

 SECTION 7.
 VOTING RIGHTS

-Each full member is entitled to one vote on each matter submitted to a vote by the members.
+Each member is entitled to one vote on each matter submitted to a vote by the members.
 Voting at duly held meetings shall be by voice vote.
 Election of directors, however, shall be by ballot.

 SECTION 8.
 PROXY VOTING